GetManta/Manta/README.md

 If you're looking for documentation, you can find it [here](https://github.com/getmanta/manta/wiki) when it will be ready.

 # Contributing
-Contribution is welcome.
+A contribution is welcome.
 Checkout [contributing rules](https://github.com/GetManta/manta/blob/master/CONTRIBUTING.md).